utshomax/postman-docs/src/pages/docs/administration/billing.md

 In your [billing dashboard](http://go.postman.co/billing), you can view:

-* Your current number of additional team members
+* Your current number of additional team members and additional add-on seats
 * How much you will be billed at the end of your cycle (unless you add or remove users in the interim)
 * Additional information about your Auto-Flex and regular billing cycles